dansholds/grapple-comps-min/content/posts/15350-combat-sports-report-nogi-tournament-1500-payout-.md

 Event Summary

-Date: Saturday, April 6th
+Date- Saturday, April 6th

-Time: 3:00pm-11:00pm
+Time- 3-00pm-11-00pm

-Venue: The Battleground Gym
+Venue- The Battleground Gym

-Address: 1140 W Alameda Dr suite 1, Tempe, AZ 85282
+Address- 1140 W Alameda Dr suite 1, Tempe, AZ 85282

 The Combat Sports Report is hosting, not 1, but 2 different 16 man  No-Gi tournaments.
 Both tournament champions will be awarded $1500 Cash each and a Combat Sports Report rashguard!